cwesystems/RFLink/README.md

 This is a fork of the RFLink project, hosted earlier on Sourceforge.
 The original project has gone closed-source and the sourceforge page does not contain the code anymore.

 ### What is changed
+* Changed "#include" for plugins so it works with relative paths.
 * Cleaned upp some files and put them in a directory called "Old".
 * Fixed the code so it will compile
 * The original "README" file is renamed to "README_old".